ThomasMBury/ewstools/README.md

 ## Install:

-ewstools requires Python version 3.7 or later to be installed on your system.
-You can than install ewstools by entering
+*ewstools* requires Python version 3.7 or later to be installed on your system.
+Then *ewstools* can be installed using pip, by entering the following into your command line.
 ```python
 pip install ewstools
 ```
-into your command line.

 ## Demos